-Paraphrase and Summarize.
+Paraphrase and Summarise.
 Reflect back what you are hearing in their words or your own words.
 This is a very nifty trick to make sure you are accurately hearing what the person is saying.
-This gives the person the chance to say, “No that is not what i meant to say or yes exactly!”
+This gives the person the chance to say, “No that is not what I meant to say or yes exactly!”

 TIP NUMBER 2 – Develop your empathy

-First lets begin with defining what empathy means: empathy is the ability to connect with an individual and experience the emotions with them rather than sympathizing which is more about pitying the situation.
+First lets begin with defining what empathy means: empathy is the ability to connect with an individual and experience the emotions with them rather than sympathising which is more about pitying the situation.

 Before you can even look at developing your empathy with others, you first have to develop the empathy with yourself.
 This means STOP beating yourself up and learn to speak to yourself with respect.
 Learn to notice your feelings and emotions and give yourself time to reflect over it.
 When someone is speaking to you, notice what is happening with your own body, feelings and emotions and learn to listen to how your inner-wisdom is communicating with you.

 Remember when you develop your empathy with yourself; there is no right or wrong way.
 It may be challenging at first, but allow yourself to CELEBRATE these feelings because you are growing in self-awareness.
 This is the first step in adapting your mental attitude!